 Are you done pounding already??
 You can probably pound a little more...
 The more compact the pothole patch is, the better it will hold up later.
 Repeat this process for all of the potholes in your driveway.
 If you have any left over, you can save it until next time but keep in mind that the oils in the aggregate will dry up and break down over time once air reaches it, along with any exposure to prolonged freezing.
 The shelf-life of cold asphalt patch is usually around 3-6 months if it's been opened and 8-12 months if it's still sealed in the bag.
 You might get a little more shelf-life if you can put it into a seal-able 5 gallon bucket.

-If you have a bunch of potholes in your pavement that need attention, and you have a few extra buck lying around, you might consider renting a vibrating plate compactor instead of using a pothole tamper.
-The more compact the asphalt aggregate is, the longer it will hold up and a vibratory plate compactor works perfect for this job.
+If you have a bunch of potholes in your pavement that need attention, and you have a few extra bucks lying around, you might consider renting a vibrating plate compactor instead of using a pothole tamper.
+The more compact the asphalt aggregate is, the longer it will hold up and a vibratory plate compactor works perfectly for this job.
 Plus it saves you some back work from the manual tamping.
 Rental of a plate compactor will run you about $50 - $100 a day, depending on where you go.

 Alligator Asphalt Driveway Repair